gestalt404/Timecards/README.md

 2. Put timecards.py into a folder
 3. Create .xlsx (excel) files for shifts and logins
 4. Put those files into the folder with timecards.py and rename them to "Shifts.xlsx" and "Logins.xlsx"
-5. Open command prompt/terminal and move into the folder
+5. Open command prompt/terminal and move into the folder (Windows - you can type "cmd" + enter into the search bar of the folder.
+MAC/Linux - you can right click inside the folder and click "open in terminal".)
 6. Run "python3 timecards.py"
 7. "calc" command will display all late/early/none/good shift times
 8. entering in a PID for an employee will display a detailed breakdown of all of their logins (approximate spelling allowed ex. "abc12" you could just type "abc" and it will display for every employee that has a PID that contains "abc")